kaslr/another_null_chal/writeup.md

 0x55746b553370: 0x0000000000000100
 ```

 Whoa, that’s intriguing!
 But why does it work?
 It should be fairly straightforward to figure out.
-If you're having trouble understanding, look closely...
+If you’re having trouble understanding, look closely...

 Notice how the first allocation writes `0xf0` bytes, but the second writes `0xef` bytes?
 Since the binary is little-endian, at offset `0xf0`, we have the value `0x101` after the first allocation.
 The first byte is `0x01`, but the second writes one byte less.
 This means the first byte at chunk B address (`0x55746b553280`) plus `0xf0` will have a null byte due to the binary's use of `strcpy`.